ukjha2004/PythonProjects/README.md

 # PythonProjects
-These are some projects in python programming practice.
+These are some projects in python programming for practice.
+Author-UTSAV KUMAR JHA